EvelynWaugh/Pizza-Builder-for-Woocommerce/readme.txt

 == Description ==

 Pizza builder for [WooCommerce](https://wordpress.org/plugins/woocommerce/) - creative plugin for building not only restaurant/pizza store but any store with custom components .
 It allows create components like ingredients, which normally not required to be a woocommerce product.
-These components can be included in product price or you can add every component price to product price and build product price based on components.
+You have the flexibility to include component costs in the product price or individually add them to customize the final product price based on selected components.

 [Plugin home page](https://pizza.evelynwaugh.com.ua/) | [Docs](https://pizza.evelynwaugh.com.ua/first-steps/) | [Demo #1](https://pizza.evelynwaugh.com.ua/product/burger/) | [Demo #2](https://pizza.evelynwaugh.com.ua/product/pepperoni-pizza/) | [Demo #3](https://pizza.evelynwaugh.com.ua/product/dodo-style-pizza/)

 https://www.youtube.com/watch?v=2vdk1YnXEt0

-Pizza builder for WooCommerce should be user-friendly.
-Also there is a page for developers, where displayed not so difficult hooks mostly for displaying text.
-I prefer this way to be done, in order to have translation option.
+Pizza builder for WooCommerce is user-friendly and developer-friendly.
+Also, there is a page for developers where not-so-complicated hooks are displayed, primarily for text display.

 = What it can =
 * **Create components for WooCommerce product** - supports only simple and variable products.
 Commonly created for pizza, but could be any food/meal product, or any other product.